 One of Middlesbrough’s most famous sons, Brian Clough is celebrated with a statue in his honour at Albert Park on Linthorpe Road (TS1 3LB).

 Pubs and Food in Middlesbrough

 Doctor Browns (TS1 2RR) is a 10-minute walk and 1.1 miles from the ground at the bottom of Corporation Road, in the town centre.
 It serves real ale, has Sky TV and a good mix of home and away fans.

 On the corner opposite the pub, is a sandwich bar, which also sells trays of roast potatoes and gravy.
 The Bridge Inn is now the modernised Hit the Bar (TS2 1NW) and is next door to the train station, 0.8 miles away.

 The town centre has five micro pubs close to one another; they are the Infant Hercules (TS1 2LS) and 1.6 miles away, Sherlocks (TS1 2LH), The Slaters Pick and The Twisted Lip (both at TS1 2LF) and all three are 1.5 miles away, and the Devil’s Advocate (TS1 3AA) at 1.4 miles away.

-There is limited parking at the stadium (car park E) at £6; spaces can be booked through the ticket office.
+There is limited parking at the stadium (car park E) at £8.50 with spaces being booked through the Boro ticket office.

 You can also choose from a selection of private car parking spaces near The Den – including on-street parking, off-street car parks and a small number of reservable parking spaces from just £3.50 per day.

-The ground is 1.1 miles and walkable from the train station on Albert Road.
+The ground is 1.1 miles from the train station.